remarkablegames/phaser-jsx/README.md

 ### `useScene`

-If you start a single Scene, retrieve it with the `useScene` hook:
+If you have a single Scene, retrieve it with the `useScene` hook:

 ```js
 import { useScene } from 'phaser-jsx';